 Additionally, or alternatively, you can offer class rewards, which reward all students for their collective behavior.
 This can increase students’ sense of accountability, teaching them that other people are depending on them to behave appropriately.
-In this way, you can create a system of positive peer pressure, where members of the class encourage each other to behave well.
+In this way, you can create a system and practices of positive peer pressure, where members of the class encourage each other to behave well.
 Class rewards are preferable if you want your students to adopt behaviors related to teamwork and cooperation.

 Step 5: Create clear instructions

 Now that you know what you want your students to learn, you need to determine how they’re going to learn it.
 One of the basic principles of PBIS is that educators should teach students the appropriate way to behave instead of assuming they already know how.
 For students to learn proper behavior, they need to receive clear instructions.
 The clearer and more explicit your instructions are, the easier your students will learn those behaviors, and the fewer referrals you’ll have to make.